What Is a Bitcoin Full Node?

 A running node typically maintains:

 It also relays valid transactions and blocks to its peers, helping the whole network stay in sync.
-If disk space is tight, a pruned node can discard old block files after checking them while still validating everything and keeping the UTXO set intact.
+If disk space is tight, a pruned node can discard old block files after checking them while still validating everything and keeping the UTXO set intact — a pruned node is still a full node, because it verifies every consensus rule for itself; it simply keeps less historical data.2

 How a node differs from a miner